ScriptRaccoon/youtube-automated-title-update/README.md

 1. Clone this repository.
 2. Make sure that [Node.js](https://nodejs.org/en/download) and [pnpm](https://pnpm.io/) are installed.
 3. Install the dependencies with `pnpm install`.
-4. Change the implementation of the function `getNewTitle` in `update-video.ts` to your needs.

 ## Setup on Google Cloud